Martin Koppel

-Martín Koppel is one of the leaders of the Socialist Workers Party in the United States.
+Martín Koppel (born c.
+1956) is an American activist and journalist who served as a member of the National Committee of the Socialist Workers Party from 1994 to 2010.
+Knoppel also worked as an editor for Perspectiva Mundial and of the Militant, two left-wing magazines based in New York City.

 Early life

 Before joining the staff of the SWP's paper The Militant in 1991, he was a steelworker in Chicago and member of the United Steelworkers of America union.

 Career

 Koppel is a Communist political organizer, a native of Argentina who grew up in the United States.
 Koppel first became involved in political activism while an exchange student in Marseille, France.
 The next year, in 1977, he joined the Socialist Workers Party in Baltimore.

-He has been active in defense of the Cuban Revolution, and was a longtime supporter of Puerto Rican independence.
-Koppel has also traveled extensively in Latin America and the Caribbean to take part in political conferences and meet workers and peasants, from the Movement of Rural Landless Workers in Brazil to working class protests in Argentina, Mexico, the Dominican Republic, Nicaragua, and Grenada.
+He has been active in defense of the Cuban Revolution, and was a longtime supporter of the Left-Wing Puerto Rican independence.
+Koppel has also traveled in Latin America and the Caribbean to take part in political conferences in defense of communism, such as the Movement of Rural Landless Workers in Brazil along with several protests in Argentina, Mexico, the Dominican Republic, Nicaragua, and Grenada.